leejo/CGI.pm/README.md

 uploaded files.
 When these errors occur, CGI will stop processing and return an empty parameter list.
 You can test for the existence and nature of errors using the _cgi\_error()_ function.
 The error messages are formatted as HTTP status codes.
-You can either incorporate the error text into an HTML page, or use it as the value of the HTTP status:
+You can either incorporate the error text into a page, or use it as the value of the HTTP status:

     if ( my $error = $q->cgi_error ) {
         print $q->header( -status => $error );